shnarazk/shnarazk.github.io/content/about.md

 ##  Profile

 - A researcher on satisfiability problem (SAT solvers), studying logic, category theory.
-- A programmer using Nuxt.js, Vue.js, NixOS, Rust.
+- A programmer using Nuxt.js, Vue.js, NixOS, Rust, Swift.
-- A user of Emacs, Latex, Linux, macOS, Mendeley, Observable.
+- A user of Emacs, Latex, Linux, macOS, Mendeley, ~~Observable~~.
-- A bicycle rider (bicycle deliverer).
+- Used to be a bicycle rider (bicycle deliverer).

 - <i class="fab fa-github"></i><a href="https://github.com/shnarazk">@github</a>
-- <i class="fab fa-medium"></i><a href="https://medium.com/@shnarazk/">@Medium</a>

 ## History of build tool